free5gc/free5GLabs/lab3/README.md

 Tips:
 In `smfcfg.yaml`, you will configure the `UPF` N3 interface address because it is required for setting up sessions during SM context creation.
 If you only use an alias when configuring this address, it may cause DNS resolution issues.
 Therefore, in `deploy_exercise.yaml`, you should set a static IP address for the `UPF` N3 network and use it here.

-After configuring, you can use these commands to start and stop.
+After configuring, you can use these commands to start or stop docker compose.
 ```sh
 // start
 docker compose -f deploy_exercise.yaml up